saucelabs-training/my_ebook_pub/README.md

 MyEbookPub.generate(
   product_name: '',
-  location: '') # if other than ./content/chapters
+  location: '', # if other than ./content/chapters
-)
+  file_type: 'html') # Optional.
+If not specified, PDF will be used )
 ```